galatgithub/Wiki-wiibee/Solar_supply.md

 <img src="solar_power.png" alt="" width="300" />

-The batteries and solar power manager fit in a waterproof electrical box (115x115x55mm).
+The batteries and solar power manager fit in a waterproof electrical box (115x115x55mm) that can be set under the solar panel.

 TODO : some ways to minimize the power consumption of the Raspberry Pi : https://blues.io/blog/tips-tricks-optimizing-raspberry-pi-power/